yaw277/slire/README.md

 You can still leverage `repo.applyConstraints` for scope/soft-delete filtering and `repo.buildUpdateOperation` for timestamp/version logic in merge-style scenarios.
 For replace-like behavior with server timestamps, prefer `updateOne` with update modifiers provided by `buildUpdateOperation` (as shown) rather than `replaceOne` as it doesn't support server timestamps.

 Note: The replace-like pattern performs a pre-read to compute unset keys.
 To avoid race conditions and achieve all-or-nothing behavior, wrap this sequence in a transaction using `runTransaction`.

+### Notes

+When using the native collection directly, remember that the public `idKey` maps to `_id` and may be an `ObjectId` when `generateId: 'server'` is used; convert string ids accordingly.
+The repository ensures stable ordering by appending `_id` as a tiebreaker where needed; mirror this pattern in custom queries if you depend on deterministic ordering.

 ## Firestore Implementation